weekenthralling/tablegpt-agent/docs/tutorials/quickstart.md

 ## Setup LLM Service

-Before using `tablegpt-agent`, ensure that you have an OpenAI-compatible server set up to host TableGPT2.
+Before using TableGPT Agent, ensure that you have an OpenAI-compatible server set up to host TableGPT2.
 We recommend using [vllm](https://github.com/vllm-project/vllm) for this:

 > **Note:**  If you need to use `tablegpt-agent` to analyze tabular data, please ensure your `vllm>=0.5.5`

 ```sh
 pip install 'vllm>=0.5.5'
 ```

 ```sh
 python -m vllm.entrypoints.openai.api_server --served-model-name TableGPT2-7B --model path/to/weights